nkoehring/starsy/README.md

 ✅ add new planets and satellites

-✅ Export data / Import data
+✅ Export / Import system to disk or LocalStorage

 ❌ randomly generate star system

+❌ Meta data for all objects, like inhabitants, factions, resources

 ❌ astroid belts